Home

 MM10 is a medium to tall mixture and it must be cut once per year.

-This mixture attracts many species of Butterflies and is colourful..
+This mixture attracts many species of Pollinators and especially Butterflies and is very colourful..

 MM10 has been established on richer soils throughout the southern part of Ireland. it is especially suited to farm soils and fields

-The Ordinance Survey Soil Map of Ireland shows quite a few areas where this lovely seed mixture can be sown on a suitable soil, we find a number of customers with such situations such as in Cork, Parts of East Kerry, Southern and Eastern Galway and East Roscommon, East Mayo, North of Dublin, Meath, Carlow, Kilkenny, Tip, Wexford and Waterford.
+The Ordinance Survey Soil Map of Ireland shows quite a few areas where this lovely seed mixture can be sown on a suitable soil, we find a number of customers with such situations such as in Cork, Parts of East Kerry, Southern and Eastern Galway and East Roscommon, East Mayo, North of Dublin, Meath, Carlow, Kilkenny, Tipp, parts Wexford and Waterford and more.

 A brown earth is derived from decaying vegetation such as oak trees.
 Do not be confused by soil that has been limed, Brown earths can be often acid (<6.5) in ph some are limey/have lime that has been added in the past by a farmer.